 Mr. Gary Oakes was in favor of the developer’s plans for the condominiums.
 He said the off-street parking is good and the developer has had experience in building.

-MOTION: Troy Swan made a motion to recommend to the City Council approval for Zoning Map Change from R-2 to PUD-E and Minor Plat approval for the property located at 865 E. Harrison Street, as requested by Richard L. Hammack.
+MOTION: Troy Swan made a motion to recommend to the Common Council approval for Zoning Map Change from R-2 to PUD-E and Minor Plat approval for the property located at 865 E. Harrison Street, as requested by Richard L. Hammack.
 The motion was seconded by Ann Miller and passed unanimously.

-MOTION: Melanie Foley made a motion to vacate Viola lots 1 and 2 contingent on the favorable approval of the rezone by the City Council for the future condominiums.
+MOTION: Melanie Foley made a motion to vacate Viola lots 1 and 2 contingent on the favorable approval of the rezone by the Common Council for the future condominiums.
 This motion was seconded by Ann Miller and passed unanimously.

 - Martinsville Historic Downtown District: Requesting approval to place a new sign: Flourish Gallery; property address: 88 E. Morgan Street; Legal Description: Lot 2 Blk 19 Original Plat; Parcel No. 55-09-33-462-016.000-021; owner – Kaleb Pope, Martinsville Arts Council.

 Bill Pilot spoke regarding the sign.
 He stated that the sign would be placed on the facade and centered over the door so that it can be seen easily.
 This sign will replace the previously approved sign.